jjsnyder/wercker-slack-notifier/README.md

 This project shows an example of how to use "after-steps" to send a notification to a Slack channel after a Wercker pipeline has executed.

-Note that you must have curl installed on the docker image of the box defined in wercker.yml

 Slack Notification
 - Must create a slack application and add an incoming web hook on that application.
 See https://api.slack.com/incoming-webhooks